Naratzul/vellum/docs/control_flow.md

 # Control flow

 Vellum gives you tools for controlling the flow of your scripts.
 Use an `if` statement, `for` and `while` loops to define your logic.
+For multi-way literal branches, see [Pattern matching](match.md).

 ## Conditional statements